intel/device-modeling-language/py/README.md

 # A short hacking guide to dmlc

-The DML compiler (`dmlc`) is a prototype that has expanded far beyond its comfort zone.
-It works (kind of), but it suffers from lack of clear design and lots of historical baggage.
-This text is an attempt to make it easier for you to find your way around the sources and understand what is going on inside the compiler.
+This text is an attempt to make it easier for you to find your way around the sources and understand what is going on inside the the DML compiler (`dmlc`).

 ## dml/dmlc.py